jeertmans/jinglebox/README.md

 ### Install locally with Python

-This projects requires `Python>=3.9`.
+This projects requires `Python>=3.10`.
 After cloning the repository locally, you can simply install the application with `pip install .`.

 Then, you can run the application with: `jinglebox`.

+### How it works

+The application works with two possible states:

+1. *Music*: the music is played at its default level when no jingles are played;
+2. *Jingle*: the music level is reduced, and a jingle is played **on top**, and the music is put back to its previous level.

+Depending on the parameters chosen for the games, such as the duration, the software will automatically switch between (1) and (2), until the last game is played.

 ## Help